aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/conditionalformattingvalue/_index.md

 ```

-the Greater Than Or Equal flag.
+Gets the Greater Than Or Equal flag.
 Use only for icon sets, determines whether this threshold value uses the greater than or equal to operator. 'false' indicates 'greater than' is used instead of 'greater than or equal to'.
 Default value is true.

 **Returns:**
 boolean